jgraph/www.diagrams.net-source/_posts/2020-05-11-team-diagramming.md

 date: 2020-05-13 09:10:00
 title: Team diagramming in all departments
 tags: [features,Atlassian]
-categories: [use-cases,integrations]
+categories: [use-cases,integrations,atlassian]
 ---

 All teams have their own unique needs and particular workflows.
 Integrating useful collaboration tools seamlessly into that workflow is the key to your team's success.
+We offer security-first diagramming for teams working with Atlassian products.

 ## Integrate diagramming in your workflow